xdebug/vscode-php-debug/README.md

   This setting is an example of CLI debugging.
 It will launch the currently opened script as a CLI, show all stdout/stderr output in the debug console and end the debug session once the script exits.
 - **Launch Built-in web server**
   This configuration starts the PHP built-in web server on a random port and opens the browser with the `serverReadyAction` directive.
 The port is random (localhost:0) but can be changed to a desired fixed port (ex: localhost:8080).
 If a router script is needed, add it with `program` directive.
 Additional PHP/Xdebug directives trigger debugging on every page load.

+There are also configurations for Xdebug v2 (Legacy) installations.

 More general information on debugging with VS Code can be found on https://code.visualstudio.com/docs/editor/debugging.